Change workplace behavior

 Badge 2: Connector

 This badge will demonstrate to others that you are a frequent contributor on internal social channels such as Yammer.
 To be awarded it, you must be a champion poster, liker and commenter on others' posts.
-The centre of our community!
+The center of our community!

 Badge 3: Trailblazer